Naaabill/lab6_mac/doc/qtCreator.md

 # STM32 Debug with QtCreator

-QtCreator is eator is a cross-platform integrated development environment (IDE) that can be configured for the STM32.
+QtCreator is a cross-platform integrated development environment (IDE) that can be configured for the STM32.
 It embeds:
 * a source editor
 * a build system
 * an easy-to-use graphical debugger interface